builtwithbison/example-site/README.md

 ### Checkout
 The `Dummy` gateway is used for checking out.
 If you want to use `Stripe`, there are partials in `templates/checkout_3` and `layouts/default` ready to be swapped out.
 You'll need to add your private API key to `bison.yaml` and your public key to the javascript partial.

+### Control Panel
+The orders and discounts folders have been hidden from the 'Pages' tab in the CP.
+You can access these through the "Store" section.